rwandantechy/clmpi-benchmark/docs/methodology.md

 ## Overview

-The CLMPI (Comprehensive Language Model Performance Index) implements rigorous benchmarking methodology with standardized generation settings, curated expert-validated datasets, and transparent scoring formulas.
-This system has been successfully tested and produces reproducible CLMPI scores.
+The CLMPI (Comprehensive Language Model Performance Index) implements a benchmarking methodology for evaluating language models across multiple dimensions.
+This system has been tested with several models and produces CLMPI scores based on standardized generation settings and prompt datasets.

+## Current Implementation Status

+**Note**: This is a working prototype with limited prompt coverage.
+Each metric currently uses 1 prompt per evaluation dimension.

 ## Core Principles